-The Power over Ethernet section provides the following information:
+The Power over Ethernet section in the switch details page provides the following information:

-- Total budget-The total power in watts that can be provided by the switch. - Power consumption-The amount of power in watts currently being consumed by the connected PoF devices.
+- Total budget-The total power in watts that can be provided by the switch. - Power consumption-The amount of power in watts currently being consumed by the connected PoE devices.